Covid Fears Up, Oil Prices Down, Good Economic/Vaccine News Eclipsed

 Traders think consumption won't meaningfully recover for another 18 months: File Image/PixaBay

-Yet again, rising Covid rates in Europe and other parts of the world compelled investors in stocks and commodities to remain cautious, and following their lead crude prices on Tuesday fell by over 3 percent to their lowest level in two weeks.
+Yet again, rising Covid rates in Europe and other parts of the world compelled investors in stocks and commodities to remain cautious, and following their lead crude prices on Tuesday fell by over three percent to their lowest level in two weeks.

 Craig Erlam, senior analyst at OANDA, said, "The evolving Covid landscape is a massive downside risk for crude prices."